Puttrix/MatoKit_v2/README.md

 of `<siteId>:<name>` pairs (for example, `MATOMO_SITE_MAP=1:Marketing,2:Docs`).
 The API service reads this variable at startup and publishes the site catalog to assistants so they can route requests with friendly names.

-If you need per-site overrides (different tokens, tracking collectors, metadata, etc.), set `MATOKIT_SITE_INDEX_PATH` to a JSON document that lists every Matomo site your deployment needs to serve.
+Containerized deployments that cannot mount an additional config volume can inline the full JSON definition via `MATOKIT_SITE_INDEX_JSON`.
+Provide the JSON string exactly as it appears in `deploy/site-index.example.json` (quotes included) and the service will parse and normalize it before wiring the index into the SDK.

+If you prefer to manage the index as a file—either because the JSON is large or you are storing it with your infrastructure configuration—set `MATOKIT_SITE_INDEX_PATH` to the location of the JSON document.
 The site index provides a single source of truth for site names, API credentials, and tracking overrides so assistants can route requests to the correct Matomo context.

 1. Copy `deploy/site-index.example.json` to your secret store or configuration repository.
 2. Update each entry under `sites` with the Matomo `siteId`, a friendly `name`, and any overrides: